BlastWind/unfooling_blog/_posts/2025-01-28-verifying-parsers.md

 Unambiguity is important for programming languages: A program should have exactly one tree!
 For natural language, it doesn't matter as much.

-## Verifying LL(1) parser generator
+## Vermillion, the certified LL(1) parser generator
 The general workflow of verifying a parser generator is composed of four parts:
-1) Provide an inductive specification for definitions and behaviors in our parser
+1. Provide an inductive specification for definitions and behaviors in our parser
-2) Implement the concrete fixpoints that constructs the parsing table
+2. Implement the concrete fixpoints that constructs the parsing table
-3) Show the equivalence of the concrete implementation and the inductive specification
+3. Show the equivalence of the concrete implementation and the inductive specification
-4) Prove properties about parsers
+4. Prove properties about parsers

-Then, since the concrete implementation is 1-to-1 with the inductive specification, it implies that our concrete parsers satisfy the properties proved in 4).
+Then, since the concrete implementation is 1-to-1 with the inductive specification, it implies that our concrete parsers satisfy the properties proved in 4.

 I show real code for each part.
 You should digest a few of the inductive definitions but skim the proofs.

-### Using the verified parser generator
+### Using Vermillion
 Before going under the hood and studying the verification code, let's first look at how we can use the certified parser generator.